 More on that here.

 Studies on schizophrenia and CBD lead the way here:

 Cannabidiol enhances anandamide signaling and alleviates psychotic symptoms of schizophrenia

 That is one example but check out CBD, stress, and anxiety for more research.

-What about microglial (brain immune responders) activity which our gut biome manages?
+What about microglial (brain immune responders) activity that our gut biome manages?

 CBD and microglia activity

 Cannabidiol and other cannabinoids reduce microglial activation in vitro and in vivo: relevance to Alzheimer's disease.